 We offer comprehensive corporate security services for executives and employees alike when working in or visiting unsecured areas.
 Intellectual Property is the bedrock of many industries.
 We ensure your company’s ideas and confidential materials remain protected.
 Hard Assets require time and investment to acquire; PSA can protect those assets from theft or damage, and help you map out the most effective ways to safeguard against such problems.

 Globalization has changed the structure and pace of corporate life; the saturation of traditional markets is taking companies to more risky places; new business practices such as offshoring challenge companies to manage at a distance; and new forms of accountability, such as corporate governance and corporate social responsibility, put added pressure on companies to match their words with deeds, wherever they are operating.

 At the same time, corporate security risks have become more complex.
-Many of the threats, such as terrorism, organised crime, and information security, are asymmetric and networked, making them more difficult to manage.
-There is also a much greater appreciation of the interdependence between a company’s risk portfolio and the way it does business: certain types of behaviour can enhance or undermine an organisation’s ‘licence to operate’, and in some cases can generate risks that would not otherwise exist.
-As a result,security has a higher profile in the corporate world today than it did five years ago.
+Many of the threats, such as terrorism, organized crime, and information security, are asymmetric and networked, making them more difficult to manage.
+There is also a much greater appreciation of the interdependence between a company’s risk portfolio and the way it does business: certain types of behavior can enhance or undermine an organization’s ‘licence to operate’, and in some cases can generate risks that would not otherwise exist.
+As a result, security has a higher profile in the corporate world today than it did five years ago.
 Companies are looking for new ways to manage these risks and the portfolio of the corporate security department has widened to include shared responsibility for things such as reputation, corporate governance and regulation, corporate social responsibility and information assurance.

-There are six characteristics of alignment between security and the business:
+There are four characteristics of alignment between security and the business: